sysblob/sysblob.github.io/_posts/2023-10-29-emulatorjs.md

 comments: true
 ---

 Emulators have been around as long as I can remember.
-In short, they give you the ability to play old systems like NES and Sega on your home computer.
-These are absolutely great, but what if I told you there was a better homelabber solution where you could play all those same games but inside a convenient browser?
+In short, emulators act as virtual gaming systems which give you the ability to play old systems like NES and Sega on your home computer.
+Emulators are great, but what if I told you there was a better homelabber solution.
+One where you could play all those same games, but inside a browser?
 Let's explore Emulatorjs.

 ## What is Emulatorjs?

-For a little while now the most known emulator project has been RetroArch.
-[RetroArch](https://en.wikipedia.org/wiki/RetroArch) as an application has emulator "cores" that it downloads for you which represent the various systems.
-It's fairly easy to use and has an interface that reminds me a bit of Playstation.
+The gold standard of application emulators is RetroArch.
+[RetroArch](https://en.wikipedia.org/wiki/RetroArch) has been around a while now, and uses "cores" that it downloads which represent the various gaming systems.
+It's easy to use and has an interface that reminds me a bit of gaming on Playstation.
 Emulatorjs uses RetroArch behind the scenes compiled into WebAssembly.
-Emulatorjs for its front-end then uses javascript to serve you up a graphical gaming experience right there in your browser.
+Emulatorjs for its front-end then uses javascript to serve you up a graphical gaming experience rendered in the browser.
+This works both on PC and mobile phone.
+Although I'll state the mobile phone built in controller is horrendous.

 There are a couple ways to setup Emulatorjs, but like most builds if I can use a docker compose file I will.
 Let's take a look at the compose.